hackersanddesigners/interfacial-workout-23/README.md

 To stop the server: type **ctrl + c** in terminal

+## Preparing files

+Follow the files structure and expand.
+The logic is:

+01, 02, 03 and so on are pages, within each page you can prepare folders with content (e.g. 1, 2, 3, 4, and so on).
+Each block folder can contain one piece of text OR one image.
+Check that the path in the data.txt file is correct and the link to the image follows the folder structure path or they won't show up.

+Index number in the data.txt file should point to the block number (e.g. page 01, block 3 has index: 3).

+### Adding more content

+You can make more content blocks by creating a new folder (keep the numbering structure in tact), and then copying the data.txt file from one of the previous blocks in that same folder.
+Then change the paths accordingly.

+NOTE: copy-pasting whole folders often leads to errorrrrrrs.

 ## Using the PJ machine

 The PJ Machine has some functions include by default you can use.
 All functions can be fired by a keypress.
 The ones marked **bold** will be used for the interfacial workout today.